leeyy2001/Info-Copilot/README.md

 2. Code to install the models canbe found in the model-downloader notebook

 ## Troubleshooting guide
-1. Taking too long to run the models. \
+1. Taking too long to run the models.
 ```
 model = AutoModelForCausalLM.from_pretrained(model_path, trust_remote_code=True).to(device)

 inputs = tokenizer.encode("def print_hello_world():", return_tensors="pt").to(device)
 ```

+Using the to() method to use the GPU available.
+Both inputs and model have to use the .to() function.